Soffos-Inc/soffosai-node/soffosai/README.md

 ```
 import { SoffosPipelines } from "soffosai";

-let pipe = new SoffosPipelines.FileIngestPipeline({apiKey: my_apiKey});
+let pipe = new SoffosPipelines.FileIngestPipeline("myPipe", {apiKey: my_apiKey});
 result = await pipe.call("client_id2", the_file)
 console.log(JSON.stringify(result, null, 2));
 ```

 Take note of the difference in names:
-- SoffosPipeline is the pipeline Superclass while:
+- SoffosPipeline is the pipeline Superclass while
-- SoffosPipelines is the namespace for all Soffos Pipelines including SoffosPipeline as SoffosPipelines.Pipeline.
+- SoffosPipelines is the namespace for all Soffos Pipelines including SoffosPipeline as SoffosPipelines.SoffosPipeline.